 One mark of the Christian life is ongoing growth in the knowledge and love of God.
 Our own spiritual formation is lifelong, and Nativity seeks to provide a variety of settings to nurture this growth.

 On Sunday mornings at 9:30am, our Adult Forum meets to engage with a rotating series of offerings.
-Last year's time included an in-depth study of the Book of Exodus, a series of facilitated conversations on the challenge of church security, an historical survey of the first four centuries of Christianity, and a six-week sprint through the Book of Acts.
+For more than a year now, many of us have been reading the Bible cover to cover together, but previous year's programs included an in-depth study of the Book of Exodus, a series of facilitated conversations on the challenge of church security, an historical survey of the first four centuries of Christianity, and a six-week sprint through the Book of Acts.
+In the Spring of 2020, we’ll dive into some of the more unique incarnations of the church that Peter explored on his recent sabbatical.

-Beginning in August, 2018, Nativity will begin the marathon challenge of reading the Bible in its entirety as a church family.
-With the help of one another and specially designed Adult Formation programs, we'll read up to three chapters of the Old Testament, a psalm, and one chapter of the New Testament six days a week.
-Then on Sunday, we'll hear scripture together in worship, and regroup for another week of reading!
+In August, 2018, Nativity began the marathon challenge of reading the Bible in its entirety as a church family.
+With the help of one another and specially designed Adult Formation programs, many of us have been reading up to three chapters of the Old Testament, a psalm, and one chapter of the New Testament six days a week.
+Then on Sunday, we hear scripture together in worship, and regroup for another week of reading!
+Even if you’ve not been running the whole marathon, you’re invited to join us for the last few miles!
+We will finish the Challenge in late 2019.

 The first Thursday of the month, members participate in the Leflore County Chapter of Mission Mississippi, a group which builds relationships through prayer across racial and denominational lines.
 We gather for breakfast, hear a word of encouragement from the host pastor, then break into small groups to share what’s on our hearts and pray for one another.
 We end by 7:45.
 It’s a great way to start the day!